-Fractal surfaces continue to draw attention to scientists and engineers due to their useful applications in various areas such as medical sciences, surface physics, chemistry, bio-engineering, metallurgy, computer science, electrical engineering, earth science, etc. Fractal surfaces have been found to be good approximations of natural surfaces in these areas because of their special properties, such as self-similarity, visualization at different scales, and a non-integral fractal dimension.
+Fractal surfaces continue to draw attention to scientists and engineers due to their useful applications in various areas such as medical sciences, surface physics, chemistry, bio-engineering, metallurgy, computer science, electrical engineering, and earth science.
+Fractal surfaces have been found to be good approximations of natural surfaces in these areas because of their special properties, such as self-similarity, visualization at different scales, and a non-integral fractal dimension.
 The construction of fractal surfaces using iterated function systems (IFSs) with co-planar boundary were first introduced by Massopust in \cite{Massopust2} with different scaling factors.
 The construction of fractal surfaces with arbitrary boundary values but equal scaling factors was taken up by Geronimo and Hardin in \cite{Geronimo_Hardin}.
 Hardin and Massopust investigated more general fractal functions defined on complexes of simplices $D\subseteq \mathbb{R}^n$ into $\mathbb{R}^m$ in \cite{Hardin_Massopust}.
 Bouboulis and Dalla \cite{Bouboulis_Dalla2,Bouboulis_Dalla3} constructed fractal surfaces using IFSs over grids or rectangular domains.
 Using tensor product of cardinal spline, Chand and Navascue\'s proposed bicubic fractal surfaces \cite{Chand_Navascues}.
 The theory of fractal surfaces has been investigated along various directions, for instance, \cite{Massopust,Ruan_Xu,Bouboulis_Dalla1,Chand_Kapoor,BEHM}.
 The shape preserving fractal surfaces are developed recently using blending functions and univariate fractal functions, see for instance \cite{Chand_vij,Chand_vv, Chand_kr}.
-Aseev \cite{VAO} introduced the construction of fractals by using the idea of zipper, where the entire graph can be mapped to two consecutive nodes in two different ways.
+Aseev \cite{VAO} introduced the construction of fractals by using the idea of a zipper, where the entire graph can be mapped to two consecutive nodes in two different ways.
 Subsequently, the theory of multi-zipper was investigated by Tetenov et. al \cite{ATK}.
-Introducing such a binary array called signature of zipper, the class of affine zipper FIFs is introduced recently in the literature by Chand et al. \cite{CVVT}.
-Further, the calculus of zipper FIFs and cubic zipper FIFs are studied by Reddy \cite{kmr}.
-Further, the approximation by smooth zipper fractal function is investigated in \cite{Vijay_Vijender_Chand}.
-In this paper, we introduce the concept of multivariate zipper fractal interpolation functions (ZFIFs) to interpolate and approximate a multivariate data/function by using a suitable binary matrix called zipper $\epsilon$.
-These multivariate zipper fractal functions are more general than the existing classical and fractal approximants.
-Based on the existence of ZFIF, we construct a novel class of multivariate Bernstein zipper $\alpha$-fractal functions using Bernstein polynomials $B_{n_1,...,n_m}f$\cite{Foupouagnigni_Wouodjie,Davis} as base functions in its IFS $f^{\alpha,\epsilon}_{n_1n_2...n_m}$ for a given $f\in C\left(\prod\limits_{k=1}^mI_k\right)$, where the $I_k$ are bounded and closed intervals in $\R$.
-Multivariate Bernstein zipper $\alpha$-fractal functions $f^{\alpha,\epsilon}_{n_1n_2...n_m}$ converge uniformly to $f$ as $n_i \to \infty $ for all $i$, without altering the scaling functions.
-We prove that the multivariate Bernstein polynomial $B_{n_1,...,n_m}f$ is Lipschitz if so is $f$.
-Based on the H\"older exponents of germ function and base function, and scaling factors, we derive the bounds for box-dimension of multivariate zipper $\alpha$-fractal function.
-Our results are more general than several existing results in univariate and multivariate cases \cite{Vijender, Akhtar_Prasad, Pandey_vishwanathan}.
+Introducing such a binary array called the signature of a zipper, the class of affine zipper FIFs was introduced recently into the literature by Chand et al. \cite{CVVT}.
+Further, the calculus of zipper FIFs and cubic zipper FIFs are studied by Reddy \cite{kmr} and the approximation by smooth zipper fractal functions is investigated in \cite{Vijay_Vijender_Chand}.